Troubleshooting permission and access issues - AWS Audit Manager

 I followed the Audit Manager setup procedure, but I don't have enough IAM privileges

 The user, role, or group that you use to access Audit Manager must have the required permissions.
 Moreover, your identity-based policy shouldn't be too restrictive.
 Otherwise, the console won't function as intended.
-The Setting up procedure in this guide provides a policy that grants the minimum permissions needed to set up Audit Manager.
+This guide provides an example policy that you can use to Allow the minimum permissions required to enable Audit Manager.
 Depending on your use case, you might need broader, less restrictive permissions.
 For example, we recommend that audit owners have administrator access.
 This is so that they can modify Audit Manager settings and manage resources such as assessments, frameworks, controls, and assessment reports.
 Other users, such as delegates, might only need management access or read-only access.

 Make sure that you add the appropriate permissions for your user, role, or group.
 For audit owners, the recommended policy is AWSAuditManagerAdministratorAccess.
-For delegates, you can use this example that's provided on the IAM policy examples page.
+For delegates, you can use the management access example policy that's provided on the IAM policy examples page.
 You can use these example policies as a starting point, and make changes as necessary to fit your requirements.

 We recommend that you take time to customize your permissions to meet your specific requirements.
 If you need help with IAM permissions, contact your administrator or AWS Support.